yonkov/nasio-blocks/readme.txt

 Small collection of essential blocks for the WordPress Block editor

 == Description ==
 Custom Gutenberg Blocks for the WordPress Block editor.
 Easy to use, lightweight and super useful.
-Post slider, Content slider, Gallery slider, Accordeon and Icon blocks.
+Post slider, Content slider, Gallery slider, Tabs, Accordeon, and Icon blocks.
 Features a template library with predefined demo content (block patterns) to speed up the page creation process.
 No unnecessary code to slow you down - you can choose which blocks to activate for maximum performance.

 == Features ==